By default, the keyboard on your Android device is set to capitalize the first letter of every sentence you’re inputting on your messaging app.

 Pretty nifty, right?

-But, what if you don’t want to access a messaging app to turn the auto caps feature off?
-Is that even possible?
+But, can you access your Android phone’s messaging app to turn the auto caps feature off?

 Long Method: Turning Off Auto Caps on Android by Accessing “Languages and Inputs” Setting